JAlcocerT/Linux/content/docs/Linux_&_Cloud.md/llms.md

 ### Ollama

-Probably the quickest way to get LLMs working, specially if you already have Docker installed.
+Probably the **quickest way to get LLMs working**, specially if you already have Docker installed.

 * <https://fossengineer.com/selfhosting-llms-ollama/>